ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

     // If there is no ground
     this.vspd += this.gravity;
     // Set jumping animation!
-    this.graph = 'Robot_Jump';
+    this.tex = 'Robot_Jump';
 }
 ```

 As out vertical movement isn't dependant on the horizontal movement, the animation is overridden to the jumping state if there is no ground under the robot.

-The robot will now flip to the current direction and change its graphics asset depending on movement.
+The robot will now flip to the current direction and change its texture depending on movement.
 Look at that boy!

 ![Animated Robot](./images/tutPlatformer_Animating.gif)